pchiorean/Indentz/docs/README.md

 <details><summary><strong>Other features</strong></summary>

-The first column may also contain a *statement*:
+A line may also contain a *statement*:

 - `@includepath` `reference/path` – defines a folder to which subsequent relative paths will refer;
 - `@include` `path/to/other.tsv` – includes another TSV file at this position; `path/to` may be an absolute path, one relative to the current data file, or a path relative to `reference/path` if defined;